eujhwang/eujhwang.github.io/_pages/about.md

 I'm a PhD student at University of British Columbia and my supervisor is [Vered Shwartz](https://www.cs.ubc.ca/~vshwartz/).

+I'm currently a research intern at MIT-IBM working on reasoning problem with structured representation of sentences.

+Before starting a PhD, I spent some time in industry, I worked for Naver in Knowledge Base team for about a year and I worked for IBM as an application developer for a year before starting Master's degree.

-I'm particularly interested in understanding and finding new insights from unstructured texts by transforming the text to structured form.
+[//]: # (I'm particularly interested in understanding and finding new insights from unstructured texts by transforming the text to structured form.)

-Ultimately, I would like to develop a simple, robust, and efficient model with an interpretable inference process that can be easily applied to industry.
+[//]: # (Ultimately, I would like to develop a simple, robust, and efficient model with an interpretable inference process that can be easily applied to industry.)

+[//]: # ()
-My most recent works are focused on relation extraction, geometric embedding, graph neural networks, and knowledge graphs.
+[//]: # (My most recent works are focused on relation extraction, geometric embedding, graph neural networks, and knowledge graphs.)

-I primarily worked with members at [Information Extraction and Synthesis Laboratory (IESL)](http://www.iesl.cs.umass.edu/) and IBM Research while receiving a MS in Computer Science at the University of Massachusetts-Amherst.
+[//]: # (I primarily worked with members at [Information Extraction and Synthesis Laboratory &#40;IESL&#41;]&#40;http://www.iesl.cs.umass.edu/&#41; and IBM Research while receiving a MS in Computer Science at the University of Massachusetts-Amherst.)

-I also spent some time in industry, I worked for Naver in Knowledge Base team for about a year and I worked for IBM as an application developer for a year before starting Master's degree.

 [CV](https://eujhwang.github.io/files/eunjeong_research_cv.pdf)

 Publications
 ------
+Knowledge Graph Compression Enhances Diverse Commonsense Generation \
+**Eunjeong Hwang**, Veronika Thost, Vered Shwartz, Tengfei Ma \
+*In Submission, 2023*

 [Aligning Language Models to User Opinions](https://arxiv.org/abs/2305.14929) \
 **Eunjeong Hwang**, Bodhisattwa Prasad Majumder*, Niket Tandon* \
 *arxiv preprint, 2023*